Renewable Portfolio Standards

 Having adequate transmission capacity to accommodate generation from renewable resources is important for the success of an RPS.
 States with successful RPSs either have adequate transmission available or plans to build it.

 Ratepayer impacts of an RPS can also derail its adoption politically.
 A counterbalance to the impacts on ratepayers is that RPS mandates usually drive local economic growth.
-Under a well designed RPS, costs are shared fairly by all ratepayers.
-Another way to address ratepayer impacts is to include provisions in the RPS to prevent costs from escalating excessively.
+Under a well-designed RPS, costs are shared fairly by all ratepayers.
+Another way to address ratepayer impacts is to include provisions in the RPS to cap the costs.

 Design Best Practices